proinsias/an-independent-mind/docs/Books/Born a Crime.md

 ---
 Holocaust victims count because Hitler counted them. — location: [2550](kindle://book?action=open&asin=B01DHWACVY&location=2550) ^ref-20219

 ---
+I often meet people in the West who insist that the Holocaust was the worst atrocity in human history, without question.
+Yes, it was horrific.
+But I often wonder, with African atrocities like in the Congo, how horrific were they?
+The thing Africans don’t have that Jewish people do have is documentation.
+The Nazis kept meticulous records, took pictures, made films.
+And that’s really what it comes down to.
+Holocaust victims count because Hitler counted them.
+Six million people killed.
+We can all look at that number and rightly be horrified.
+But when you read through the history of atrocities against Africans, there are no numbers, only guesses.
+It’s harder to be horrified by a guess.
+When Portugal and Belgium were plundering Angola and the Congo, they weren’t counting the black people they slaughtered.
+How many black people died harvesting rubber in the Congo?
+In the gold and diamond mines of the Transvaal?
+So in Europe and America, yes, Hitler is the Greatest Madman in History.
+In Africa he’s just another strongman from the history books. — location: [2547](kindle://book?action=open&asin=B01DHWACVY&location=2547) ^ref-56040

+---
 The hood made me realize that crime succeeds because crime does the one thing the government doesn’t do: crime cares.
 Crime is grassroots.
 Crime looks for the young kids who need support and a lifting hand.
 Crime offers internship programs and summer jobs and opportunities for advancement.
 Crime gets involved in the community.
 Crime doesn’t discriminate. — location: [2722](kindle://book?action=open&asin=B01DHWACVY&location=2722) ^ref-4693